 Real Boy is a feature film length documentary focusing on the life of Bennett Wallace, and the experience of coming out and living life in a family setting as a transgender male.
 This film has some really important and interesting explorations of family, both assigned family and chosen.
 It also explores the real life of transgender people, and doesn’t forget that they are more than just their gender identity, that they have lives and interests and feelings.
 Saturday, Jan.
 28, 2 p.m.

 The first night of the Bloomington PRIDE Film Festival is January 26 and the festival runs through to the 28th, with multiple screenings throughout most days.
-For more information, you can view the program online.

 The festival is located in the Buskirk-Chumley Theater, located on 114 E Kirkwood Avenue.